nfreear/simple-speak/README.md

 # nfreear / simple-speak

+Quickly add text-to-speech widgets to HTML, using the Web Speech API.

 A powerful, straightforward Javascript wrapper around the [Web Speech API][w3c] in the browser.
 Zero-configuration speech synthesis / text-to-speech (TTS) _(... with plenty of configuration potential if you need it)_.